- Elected Member, Association of American Physicians, 2014

 Detailed knowledge on immune responses is key to understanding disease progression in chronic viral hepatitis, to assessing immune-modulatory therapies for HBV and HDV infection, and to developing prophylactic vaccines against HCV and HDV.
 It also advances our understanding of basic mechanisms of immune regulation in conditions of chronic antigen persistence, which is relevant for other infections and cancer.

-- Insights From Antiviral Therapy into Immune Responses to HBV and HCV Infection.
+- Insights From Antiviral Therapy Into Immune Responses to Hepatitis B and C Virus Infection.

 - Rehermann B, Thimme R.

 - Wild Mouse Gut Microbiota Promotes Host Fitness and Improves Disease Resistance.

 - Rosshart SP, Vassallo BG, Angeletti D, Hutchinson DS, Morgan AP, Takeda K, Hickman HD, McCulloch JA, Badger JH, Ajami NJ, Trinchieri G, Pardo-Manuel de Villena F, Yewdell JW, Rehermann B.